vintagetoolpatch/vintagetoolpatch.github.io/_posts/2022-09-11-making-notebooks-by-hand.md

 2. Fold the 40 sheets of paper in half.
 Run a bone folder or screwdriver over both sides of the fold to make the fold sharp and crisp.

 3. Take 4 folded sheets of paper and slip them inside each other to create a stack.
-This stack is called a register.
-You'll make 10 registers from your 40 folded sheets.
+This stack is called a signature.
+You'll make 10 signatures from your 40 folded sheets.

 4. Fold two colored sheets to be your end pages.